What will I learn?

 What grades will I need?

-English and Maths GCSE at grade C/4, plus three other GCSEs at grade C/4 or a Merit grade at Level 2 with Maths and English at grade 4.
+English and Maths GCSE at grade 4, plus three other GCSEs at grade 4 or a Merit grade at Level 2 with Maths and English at grade 4.

 What can I study next?